jkarstrom/portfolio1.1/README.md

 - buttons on the hero section are linked but not working
 - scaling issues with section titles
 - contact format on the bottom isnt autofilling information into email
+- scrollbar on projects is not appearing high enough on page